thingsboard/thingsboard.github.io/docs/user-guide/integrations/aws-kinesis.md

 {:toc}

 TODO:
-- AWS Access Credentials link
-- aws kinesis version command and it's result
-- base64 vs plain text payload
 - screnshots with correct labels
-- Describe 'Use credentials from the Amazon EC2 Instance Metadata Service'
-- Describe 'Use Consumers with Enhanced Fan-Out'
-- shell vs bash vs json

 ## Overview
 **AWS Kinesis** provides easily collect, process, and analyze video and data streams in real time, so you can get timely insights and react quickly to new information.
 After integrating **AWS Kinesis** with the **Thingsboard**, you can process and visualize data from **AWS Kinesis** streams in the **Thingsboard IoT platform**.

-Please make sure that you know [AWS Kinesis basics](https://docs.aws.amazon.com/streams/latest/dev/fundamental-stream.html){:target="_blank"} and what are the **AWS Kinesis streams** in general before continue with this topic.
+Please make sure that you know [AWS Kinesis basics](https://docs.aws.amazon.com/streams/latest/dev/introduction.html){:target="_blank"} and what are the **AWS Kinesis streams** in general before continue with this topic.

 ## AWS Kinesis setup

 ##### Install and configure AWS CLI
-The first step is to obtain [AWS Access Credentials](TODO){:target="_blank"} for your account.
-Account with these credentials must be able to create **AWS Kinesis** stream and put/get data to/from the streams.
+The first step is to obtain [AWS Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys){:target="_blank"} for your AWS account.
+Access key to your AWS account must be able to create **AWS Kinesis** stream, put data to the stream and get data from the stream.
+Please go to [Managing Access Keys for Your AWS Account Root User](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html){:target="_blank"} to create your AWS access key.

-Please make sure that account with these credentials have access to **AWS Kinesis**, **AWS DynamoDB** and **AWS CloudWatch** services.
+Additionally, please make sure that access key for your account has access to **AWS Kinesis**, **AWS DynamoDB** and **AWS CloudWatch** services.

-Once the account is created, please note down **AWS Access Key ID**, **AWS Secret Access Key** and **AWS region**:
+Once the **Access Key** is created, please note down **AWS Access Key ID**, **AWS Secret Access Key**:
 - **AWS Access Key ID**: XXXXXXXXXXXXXXX
 - **AWS Secret Access Key**: YYYYYYYYYYYYYYY

+Additionally, please make sure that you know your default **AWS region** name:
 - **AWS region name**: ZZZZZZZ

 We we'll refer to them later as **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY** and **AWS_REGION** accordingly during the configuration of **AWS Kinesis** Thingsboard integration.